Luke 6: The choosing of the twelve apostles (verses 12–16)

-The Sermon on the Plain (6:17-49)
+The Sermon on the Plain (verses 17–49)

-The commissioning of the apostles is followed by a description of the multitude gathered from all Judea and Jerusalem, and from the seacoast of Tyre and Sidon, and then by a sermon that lays down key aspects of Jesus' teachings.
+The commissioning of the twelve apostles is followed by the portrayal of a multitude gathered from all Judea and Jerusalem, and from the seacoast of Tyre and Sidon, and then by a sermon that lays down key aspects of Jesus' teachings.
 In the parallel section of Matthew's gospel, the crowds are said to have come from Galilee, and from the Decapolis, Jerusalem, Judea, and beyond the Jordan.
 Mark's description is the most extensive of the three synoptic gospels: "a great multitude from Galilee followed Him, and from Judea and Jerusalem and Idumea and beyond the Jordan; and those from Tyre and Sidon".
-The Cambridge Bible for Schools and Colleges concludes "thus there were Jews, Greeks, Phoenicians, and Arabs among our Lord’s hearers".
+Farrar concludes "thus there were Jews, Greeks, Phoenicians, and Arabs among our Lord’s hearers".

-The four beatitudes and the four woes (6:20–26)
+The four beatitudes and the four woes (verses 20–26)

 The sermon starts with a set of teachings about the four beatitudes and the four woes.
 The sermon may be compared with the more extensive Sermon on the Mount as recounted by the Gospel of Matthew.
 Both seem to occur shortly after the commissioning of the twelve apostles featuring Jesus on a mountain.
 In Luke, he delivers the sermon below the mountain at a level spot: Lutheran theologian Johann Bengel suggests perhaps half-way down the mountain: "a more suitable locality for addressing a large audience than a completely level plain".
 Some scholars believe that the Sermon on the Mount and the Sermon on the Plain are the same sermon, while others hold that Jesus frequently preached similar themes in different places.
-Luke will later relate the six woes of the Pharisees.
+Luke will later relate the six woes of the Pharisees (Luke 11:37–44).